Foreign Exchange Disclosures

 Market risk is considered transferred to a customer at the time the relevant trade request is filled by Deutsche Bank and this may be prior to receipt of communication by a customer in relation to the relevant transaction.

-The price provided by Deutsche Bank, the proportion of trade requests that are rejected, the extent of any short delay applied and the potential withdrawal of previously displayed prices are reviewed periodically by Deutsche Bank and may depend upon factors applicable to the customer and its trading preferences as well as Deutsche Bank’s overall risk tolerance.
-The factors applicable to one customer may differ from those applicable to other customers and may lead to differences in pricing, duration of delay and acceptance rates among customers.
+The liquidity provided, the proportion of trade requests that are rejected and the duration of the price check are reviewed periodically by Deutsche Bank.
+The factors applicable to one customer and its trading may differ from those applicable to other customers and may lead to differences in pricing, liquidity, duration of price check and acceptance rates among customers.

 Pricing not Continuous

 In periods of extreme market volatility and/or disruption, Deutsche Bank has on some occasions seen delays to trades, including acceptance and execution of trade requests, pricing, price streaming and/or market data dissemination.
 Further, Deutsche Bank’s provision of pricing is subject to internal procedures and controls in relation to system or other issues which disrupt the ability of Deutsche Bank’s system to provide accurate and/or up to date pricing.

 Deutsche Bank is not obligated to provide pricing, price streaming or accept trade requests and all determinations of if, whether, or when market criteria have been met for execution shall be made by us in our sole discretion.

 In line with market practice, Deutsche Bank's electronic trading platforms have position limits, volatility and other controls, that in each case may temporarily suspend execution, pricing and price streaming.
 It is possible that different customers submitting trade requests with similar profiles may achieve different outcomes, including whether and when such trade requests will be executed.